 Being a caregiver always involves sacrifice, but many big sacrifices are made on the part of an adult child taking care of a parent.
 There may be location changes, giving up or postponing a job, sacrificing vacations and independent self-directed living.
 It sounds like a big commitment, and it is.

 With the right attitude, however, almost any caregiving experience can be fulfilling in the long run, knowing that we are giving the best care that we would want if places were reversed.
 We can only have this if we take care of ourselves physically, emotionally, and spiritually in the process.
 It is very hard work to plan for ourselves as well as the person for which we are caring, but it is the best way to emerge as a ‘whole’ person when the caregiving is over.
 Most of us, including myself, ignore our own needs and wants because fulfilling them takes more work.
-But if we do that, we exhaust ourselves to the point that we can’t continue due to health issues.
+But if we ignore our needs, we exhaust ourselves to the point that we can’t continue due to health issues.
 We also begin to harbor feelings of resentment towards our care-partner.
 Planning some time away each week is a good way to keep ourselves refreshed and ready to go.
 Depending on how long the caregiving is likely to last, it is also important to include respite time (a week here or there) to relax and regain perspective.
 Sometimes these are arranged with the help of other family members who offer to come stay for the time you are away, or if need be, there are places in the community that offer respite care at a relatively reasonable price (or not).
 Look at it as a vacation for you both, you are just not together.
 Of course, this is dependent on whether your loved-one is willing to let others care for him/her for this period of time.
-[From the beginning of your journey with dementia, tell your care-partner that you will be with them the entire way as long as they gift to you periodic rests away from them to rejuvenate.
-Make this an agreed upon must.]

 It’s easy for someone else to say, “hire a companion” or “take them to senior day care”, but as many of you know it is a lot harder to do.
 You are not dealing with a “thing”.
 You are dealing with another human being who has wants and needs.
 Will your loved-one be resistant?
 Will they refuse to go?
 And if your loved-one has early onset dementia-Alzheimer’s there probably is not a dedicated place of day care that is a good fit for their age.
 [It is a good idea from the beginning of your dementia journey together to discuss that you will be with them every step of the way as long as they give you occasional rests to rejuvenate away from them.
 That is the ultimate gift.
 If you discuss this often enough so that they still recall the agreement, perhaps even put it in writing so you can show it to them with a signature and a date.Then they have to believe it!]